mikaelbr/bacon-love/exercises/14_field_and_form_validation/problem.md

 Field A and C is required.
 Field B is optional, but if it has a value it must be valid.

+## Hint and Tips

+Since our validation needs to have a constant state representation, it makes sense for them to be represented as a property rather than an eventStream.

+Make sure that each of the field validation output observables has an initial value attached to it.

 ## Template